EuPathDB/EuPathDBIrods/Resources/Documentation/vagrant-irods.md

 ###   Using this Development Environment
   * As the vagrant user, make sure to run sshuttle to permit DB access - see Allow DB Connections Through Firewall above.
+  * Build any Java code changes manually from within the project_home in the Jenkins IRODS workspace (e.g., <code>bld EuPathDBIrods/Controller</code>).
-  * As joeuser, one can run the Irods Listener code outside of Jenkins by simply running <code>fgpJava org.apidb.irods.EuPathDBIrods</code>.
-The project id is provided by an environmental variable that was set in the setenv script.
+  * As joeuser, one can run the Irods handler jobs (irods-handler-[project]) outside of Jenkins by simply running <code>fgpJava org.apidb.irods.EuPathDBIrods</code>.
+The project id and the dataset_source_id are provided by environmental variables that were set in the setenv script.
-  * One can still run Irods Listener from Jenkins.
+  * One can still run any Irods handler job (irods-handler-[project]) directly from Jenkins, filling in the required DATASET_SOURCE_ID parameter at that point.
+One can also run the Irods listener job (irods-listener) directly from Jenkins, again filling in the required DATASET_SOURCE_ID parameter.
   * The log4j.properties under $GUS_HOME/config is the location of the log4j configuration and it currently set to log any org.gusdb or org.apidb logging statement with a priority level of INFO or greater.
   * Since jobuser is the same IRODS user as vagrant, the iput command in the End to End Testing section should apply equally well here.